redwoodjs/redwood/docs/docs/uploads.md

 // 👇 Export db after adding uploads extension
 // highlight-next-line
-export const db = prismaClient.$extends(prismaExtension)
+export const db = prismaClient.$extends(storagePrismaExtension)
 ```

-The `$extends` method is used to extend the functionality of your Prisma client by adding
--[Query extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions/query): which will intercept your `create`, `update`, `delete` operations
+The `$extends` method is used to extend the functionality of your Prisma client by adding -[Query extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions/query): which will intercept your `create`, `update`, `delete` operations
 and

-- [Result extension]([Link](https://www.prisma.io/docs/orm/prisma-client/client-extensions/query)) for uploads - which gives you helper methods on the result of your prisma query
+- [Result extension](<[Link](https://www.prisma.io/docs/orm/prisma-client/client-extensions/query)>) for uploads - which gives you helper methods on the result of your prisma query

 <details>
 <summary>